-The City of Surrey has a long-time practice of monitoring staff attendance for all its departments, including the fire service, because of the cost and operational implications.
-When research for the AMP began in 1999, absenteeism had grown to the point that the fire service was sometimes unable to meet minimum staffing levels for calls.
+The City of Surrey has a long-time practice of monitoring staff attendance for all its departments, including the fire service because of the cost and operational implications.
+When research for the AMP began in 1999, absenteeism within Surrey Fire Service had grown to the point that the organisation was sometimes unable to meet minimum staffing levels for calls.